Fredrick is a social science researcher. He mainly researches on social contexts and behavioral factors that impact

 According to World Health Organization (WHO), the developing countries have the highest number of HIV/AIDS infections in the whole world.
 There are approximately 32 million people living with the virus in these countries.

 The worst hit regions include Sub-Saharan Africa, Caribbean, and South-East Asia.
 The countries with the highest HIV prevalence rates and the largest number of HIV-positive people in these regions include South Africa, Nigeria, Kenya, Zimbabwe, Namibia, Tanzania, Swaziland, Lesotho, Botswana, Zambia, Uganda, Mozambique, Ghana, Bahamas, Belize, Jamaica, Haiti, India, Thailand, Nepal, Myanmar, Indonesia, and Malaysia.

 The spread of the virus decreased from 15% in 1990 to around 8% in 2015, but more than 6 million new infections occur every year in these countries.
 This is according to Center for Disease Control (CDC).

 In this article, I am going to discuss the major factors that fuel the HIV/AIDS epidemic in the Third World countries.
-Read on to learn about these factors and some ways that I have recommended to help reduce the epidemic.
+Read on to learn about the social, economic, and cultural factors, and some ways that I have recommended to help reduce the epidemic.

 Factors Causing the Spread of HIV/AIDS in Developing Countries